ANNAmiuz/MIPS-assembler-simulator/README.md

 # MIPS Assembler Simulator

+##  If possible, merge the two struct (Instruction & _instruction) to deal with the redundancy.

 ### Introduction

 ​		This report shows the method to run the codes, the general ideas to implement assembler and simulator, some details and tricks in implementation and the method I used for testing my code.